 While the scanning process is continuing, you may pinpoint the files and halt the scanning system.

-The software allows the users to first preview their recoverable files prior to clicking on the recovery step.
-Select the desired file and click the ‘recover’ tab to retrieve your files now.
+The software allows the users to first preview their recoverable files before clicking on the recovery step.
+Select the desired file and click the 'recover'tab to retrieve your files now.

 In this guide, we examined how to check disk in Linux for any existing drive corruption, monitoring its speed along with its repair function.
 The viability of the fsck command cannot be negated.
 We also examined the usage of fsck and how it operates within the Linux system.
 When Linux commands are of no avail, use Recoverit to help you get data back.
 Rest assured, with it, your data is always within your reach.